Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Experimental Results

 \section{Experimental Results}

 In this section, we present our experimental findings.
-We first report the results of language-specific subnetwork identification, analyzing the extent to which distinct subnetworks emerge across languages.
-We then evaluate the effectiveness of subnetwork fine-tuning, highlighting its impact on performance relative to baselines.
+We first analyze language-specific subnetwork identification, examining the extent to which distinct subnetworks emerge across languages.
+We then discuss subnetwork fine-tuning and its impact on performance relative to baselines.